hometuetest/CookieOS/README.txt

 -----------------------------------
 1. Arrange the repository

-2. Give a better name(any ideas, put it in the issues page if you got the time to do so...don't ask me how, just google how...)
+2. Give the user a cookie

-3. Make a bootable medium(some time when I ain't lazy)
+3. Make a bootable iso(some time when I ain't lazy)

 4. Code a better OS worth people actually seeing(hey, don't complain, its not easy)